bonniee/chuck-workshop/chuck-workbook.md

 The first line creates a _sine wave_ and _chucks_ it to the _dac_.
 Whoa, new terminology!

 - Instead of the assignment operator, `=`, which you might see in other languages, ChucK uses the "chuck" operator, or `=>`.
 - _dac_ is shorthand for your audio output (e.g. speakers or headphones).
 Similarly, _adc_ refers to your microphone.
-Docs: [http://chuck.cs.princeton.edu/doc/program/ugen_full.html#dac](http://chuck.cs.princeton.edu/doc/program/ugen_full.html#dac)
+[Docs here.](http://chuck.cs.princeton.edu/doc/program/ugen_full.html#dac)
 - A SinOsc is a _unit generator_ that produces sine waves.
-Docs: [http://chuck.cs.princeton.edu/doc/program/ugen_full.html#sinosc](http://chuck.cs.princeton.edu/doc/program/ugen_full.html#sinosc)
+In ChucK, Unit Generators produce a steady stream of _samples_; basically, they're things that make noise.
+[SinOsc docs here.](http://chuck.cs.princeton.edu/doc/program/ugen_full.html#sinosc)

 A sine wave looks like this: